Is SAR for me?

 Search and rescue work requires a commitment of both time and money, with time being the greatest of the two.
 Working in SAR comes with an expectation of professionalism, commitment, and ethics.

-LCSAR holds meetings once a month, with a full team drill quarterly.
+LCSAR holds meetings once a month, with full team drills throughout the year.
 With the many training requirements of SAR work, you should plan on an additional 5 to 15 hours each month, working skills on your own, attending classes to fulfill your Task Book requirements, and training with other members of the team.
 If you take on the challenge of a specialized area, this adds additional time and cost.
 One example is K9, where our handlers train weekly as a group for approximately 6 hours, with an additional requirement outside of team trainings.

-Training takes place year round regardless of weather.
+Training takes place year-round regardless of weather.
 While LCSAR makes every attempt to attract courses and certifications locally, it is occasionally necessary for members to attend these out of County to meet the requirements of membership.
-Even after you have fulfilled your 1 year -month probationary period, training continues; you are required to attend 70% of all team sessions.
+Even after you have fulfilled your 1-year probationary period, training continues; you are required to attend 75% of all team sessions.

 Physical Requirements